-Beginning in the first quarter of 2021, headcount related expenses that support our national advertising fund are presented within "Advertising expenses" on the Consolidated Statements of Comprehensive Income.
-Prior to the first quarter of 2021, these expenses were presented within "Selling, general and administrative expenses."
+Beginning in the first quarter of 2021, headcount-related expenses that support our national advertising fund are presented within Advertising expenses on the Consolidated Statements of Comprehensive Income.
+Prior to the first quarter of 2021, these expenses were presented within SG&A expenses.
 Prior period amounts have been reclassified to conform to the current presentation.
 This reclassification had no impact on operating income, balance sheets or statements of cash flows.